Maths Teacher Jobs That Aren’t in Schools

 “...tutors are very supportive and you’re not just a student ID number, at this university you are an individual with a name.”

 Leadership roles within education allow teaching professionals to expand their horizons, grow their earning potential, and make a difference at a bigger scale.
 But not everyone is cut out to be a leader.
 Common leadership personality traits tell us that it takes a certain type of person to bear the torch and drive forward change.

-This means you’ll need to have long-term vision.
+This means you’ll need to have a long-term vision.
 You must be able to look at the bigger picture instead of just short-term successes.
 With this also comes perseverance, and the best educators stay in the same role for a few years and don’t give up easily.

 Care for the community

-Relationships are key and it’s vital to have trust, transparency and shared purpose within your network.
+Relationships are key and it’s vital to have trust, transparency, and shared purpose within your network.
 This means you’ll need to work harmoniously with students, parents, staff members and other stakeholders.

 Good decision-making skills

 The master’s in Educational Leadership course at Bolton University focuses on research and critical enquiry.
 This helps students make evidence-based judgements to improve decision-making.
 As important as data-driven decisions are, leaders also need to take risks sometimes.